 And by relying on external cloud service providers to manage their data infrastructure, those without advanced expertise in cybersecurity may be opening up the patients who use their systems to risk.

-This highlights one of the key disadvantages of IoT in healthcare.
-Without the correct security protocols, patients’ connected medical devices may be accessed with the intention of altering functionality.
-In the worst-case scenario resulting in serious device malfunction in life and death situations.
+The above highlights one of the key disadvantages of IoT in healthcare.
+Moreover, without the correct security protocols, patients’ connected medical devices may be accessed with the intention of altering functionality.
+In the worst-case scenario resulting in serious device malfunction in life-and-death situations.

-Thankfully there are no documented cases of medical devices being hacked for such purpose, but the risk needs to remain at the forefront.
+Whether or not cybersecurity contributes to the disadvantages of technology in healthcare is yet to be seen, as thankfully, there are no documented cases of medical devices being hacked for such a purpose.
+That said, the risk needs to remain at the forefront.

 Telehealth is a crucial tool that clinicians are increasingly utilizing as we move through the COVID-19 pandemic.
-Use of such tools have kept the healthcare system going and ensure that patients receive continuum of care during these trying times.
+The use of such tools has kept the healthcare system going and ensured that patients receive a continuum of care during these trying times.

-Dealing with dashboards on connected medical devices and computers removes the human touch of treatment, resulting in a lack of empathy towards patient care.
+Dealing with dashboards on connected medical devices and computers removes the human touch of treatment, resulting in a lack of empathy toward patient care.

-Especially for elderley and the most vulnerable patients, relying on technology as the interface of care can cause confusion and frustration; and can result in confusion, treatment plans not being understood properly, or patient non-compliance.
+Especially for the elderly and the most vulnerable patients, relying on technology as the interface of care can cause confusion and frustration; and can result in confusion, treatment plans not being understood properly, or patient non-compliance.

-As we continue to discuss medical technology pros and cons, it brings to mind the popular saying: “technology is great — when it works.”
+As we continue to discuss the pros and drawbacks of medical technology in healthcare, it brings to mind the popular saying: “technology is great — when it works.”

 80% of Americans have at least one frustrating experience with technology each day, according to a study by Asurion.

-For technology to benefit healthcare, systems must be accurate, easy to use and ultimately, improve on the existing methods of patient care.
+For the disadvantages of technology in healthcare to be outweighed by the benefits, systems must be accurate, easy to use, and ultimately, improve on the existing methods of patient care.
 For clinicians and doctors, ensuring that the technology that they are using is easy to manage and understand, rather than a burden, is critical.

-Healthcare professionals that spend more time struggling with technology as opposed to patient care, are likely to disregard the use of technology and future iterations.
+Healthcare professionals and clinicians that spend more time struggling with technology as opposed to patient care are likely to disregard the use of technology and future iterations altogether.

 But even for healthcare professionals that are in favor of using and implementing technology, ensuring that the technology-assisted outcomes are more accurate, or better at diagnosing is crucial.

 The use of technology to transform industries and businesses in recent years is well known.
-With the rapid pace of innovation and technological advances, there are clearly advantages and disadvantages of technology in healthcare.
+With the rapid pace of innovation and technological advances, as well as the evident benefits of AI in the industry, there are still disadvantages of technology in healthcare.

 Existing implementations of technology in healthcare have shown the potential to improve the accuracy and speed of diagnosis, treat more patients, and provide better sharing of data between parties that require it.